 Always Research Common Problems

 Check the specific engine that you are looking to buy.
-One car model car comes with two or more engine sizes.
-For example, a VW Jetta could have a 1.8T or a 2.5 liter engine.
-The 1.8T may have some major issues, while the 2.5 liter may be the bulletproof engine that you want to buy.
+One car model car comes in two or more engine sizes.
+For example, a VW Jetta could have a 1.8T or a 2.5-liter engine.
+The 1.8T may have some major issues, while the 2.5 liters may be the bulletproof engine you want to buy.

 Buying a Used Car From a Dealer

-You can also ask a private seller for a guarantee if a major problem comes up in the first 30 days of ownership.
-For example, write up a contract that will cover any major defect over $500 that may come up in the first 30 days or even 7 days of ownership.
-This is a good way to ensure that you will not have any major problems as soon after you purchase the car.
+You can also ask a private seller to guarantee if a major problem comes up in the first 30 days of ownership.
+For example, write up a contract that will cover any major defect over $500 that may come up in the first 30 days or 7 days of ownership.
+This is a good way to ensure that you will not have any major problems as soon as you purchase the car.
 A seller that knows their car and is being honest will not have a problem with this.